The best AI Spanish learning apps: tested & reviewed

 Best for: Folks Who Want to Learn for Free

 You've probably heard of ChatGPT as it's the most well-known AI tool.
-While it's an incredible technology that can be adapted to be a Spanish speaking AI, it's not specifically designed for language learning.
+While it's an incredible technology that can be adapted to be an AI Spanish tutor, it's not specifically designed for language learning.
 I tested ChatGPT's capabilities for Spanish practice extensively, and while it has its merits, there are many limitations.

 Pros: